Technology × Social Interaction

 (× = by / of / in / for / against / beyond …)

-TSI research group is interested in the role of technology in social interplay.
+The TSI research group is interested in the role of technology in social interaction.

-We aim to enhance human sociality and collaboration with novel forms of ICT.
+We aim to enhance human sociality and collaboration with novel ICT applications.

 Our research interests include: